arafato/azure-core-concepts-book/README.md

 #### Azure German Cloud
 Also known as *Microsoft Cloud Deutschland*.
 Comprised of 2 regions, one located in Frankfurt, the other one in Magdeburg.
+Operated by T-Systems International GmbH, a subsidiary of Deutsche Telekom.
+Serves as trustee, protecting disclosure of data to third parties except as the customer directs or as required by German law.
+Even Microsoft does not have access to customer data or the data centres without approval from and supervision by the German data trustee.
 More information at [https://azure.microsoft.com/overview/clouds/germany](https://azure.microsoft.com/overview/clouds/germany)

 Sign Up: [https://azure.microsoft.com/free/germany/](https://azure.microsoft.com/free/germany/)